-Accessing computing facilities is crucial for the success of all students, including those with disabilities.
+As increasing numbers of people with disabilities pursue educational opportunities that require computer use, accessibility of computing facilities is critical.
 The vision is simply equal access.
-Everyone who needs to use your computer lab should be able to do so comfortably.
+Everyone who needs to use your lab should be able to do so comfortably.